Tanushisingh/js-youtube/README.md

 # js-youtube
-A code repo for javascript series at Chai or code channel
+A code repo for javascript series at Chai or code youtube channel